Bitcoin-ABC/bitcoin-abc/doc/README.md

 ### OS X

-Drag bitcoin-xbt to your applications folder, and then run bitcoin-XBT.
+Drag Bitcoin-xbc to your applications folder, and then run Bitcoin-XBC.

 ### Need Help?